Shadows in Bronze: Plot summary

 The story begins in Rome during late spring, AD 71.
 Marcus Didius Falco and a group of the Praetorian Guard under the captaincy of Julius Frontinus are disposing of a decomposing corpse.
-Secrecy is paramount because he was the victim of a discreet execution, having been guilty of treason against the Emperor.

-In his position as imperial agent, Falco is involved with the tidying of the conspiracy (The Silver Pigs) and the emptying of the traitor's house.
-Anacrites and Momus are also involved with this.
+Secrecy is paramount as he was the victim of a discreet execution, having been guilty of treason against the Emperor.
+In his position as imperial agent, Falco is involved with the tidying of the conspiracy (as related in the previous novel The Silver Pigs) and the emptying of the traitor's house.
+Falco is assisted by Anacrites and Momus.
 When Falco and Anacrites arrive at the Palace to report to the Emperor, Falco runs into the Senator Decimus Camillus Verus and his daughter, Helena Justina.
 He then reports to the Emperor, who wishes to destroy any evidence that his son, Domitian, was involved with the scheme.

-When a freedman bursts in to inform the Emperor that the Temple of Hercules Gaditanus is on fire, Anacrites is sent to the Transtiberina to find a freedman (Barnabas) who has been following Falco around, whilst Falco is sent to investigate the arson attack.
+When a freedman bursts in to inform the Emperor that the Temple of Hercules Gaditanus is on fire, Anacrites is sent to the Transtiberina to find a freedman named Barnabas who has been following Falco around, whilst Falco is sent to investigate the arson attack.
 There he discovers that Curtius Longinus, who had been summoned to Rome to account for his role in the plot, has been killed in the fire.
-He returns to the palace to be informed that Anacrites had been unable to locate Barnabas, the freedman immediately becoming suspect in the arson and death.
+He returns to the palace to be informed that Anacrites had been unable to locate Barnabas; the freedman immediately becoming suspect in the arson and death.

-Falco is then sent to Magna Graecia in southern Italy in search of Aulus Curtius Gordianus, the brother of Curtius Longinus, who may also be in danger from Barnabas.
-Arriving in Crotone, Falco is almost immediately caught up in a brawl in the marketplace, being rescued by Laesus, a ship's captain, with whom Falco then shares a meal at the mansio.

-Falco finally tracks down Gordianus at the Temple of Hera at Cape Colonna and informs him of the death of his brother.
+Falco is sent to Magna Graecia in southern Italy in search of Aulus Curtius Gordianus, the brother of Curtius Longinus, who may also be in danger from Barnabas.
+Arriving in Crotone, Falco is caught up in a brawl in the marketplace, but is rescued by Laesus, a ship's captain, with whom Falco then shares a meal at the mansio.
+Falco tracks down Gordianus at the Temple of Hera at Cape Colonna and informs him of the death of his brother.
 While Gordianus spends several days in mourning, Falco stays on the beach with a goat previously intended as a sacrifice, before an acolyte at the Temple informs him that Gordianus has returned.
 Falco suggests that Gordianus accept a better post in Paestum.
 This would be a generous gift from Vespasian to get the senator back on side with the new regime, but it would also put Gordianus closer to Rome and make it easier for Vespasian to keep him in line in future.
 Barnabas is once more implicated in an attack on the Deputy Priest, apparently mistaking him for Gordianus who would normally have been conducting the ceremony, but Falco is forced to return to Rome without tracking him down.